 I had a blast styling this fun fall fringe option!
 I went a little cowgirl with a basic Levis denim button down and vintage cowboy boots that I found at Beatnix.

-Kakes & Beege skirts are available on their website.
-I love supporting local small businesses, especially when they are borne from a long standing dream!
-Congrats Tina on your new line!
+Kakes & Beege skirts are no longer available on their website, but you can find a similar styles on Etsy.
+I love supporting local small businesses, especially when they are borne from a long standing dream.

 Cheers to feeling a little sexier by simply putting on a pencil skirt AND achieving your dreams!